akash-prasad/programming-test/readme.md

 You are only allowed to connect adjacent letters along the cardinal directions (moving diagonally is not allowed).
 Note that a grid may have more than one solution.
 This does not need to be a valid word in any language, simply a high-scoring string of letters.

 Please write a Javascript program that allows the user to input a grid into a textarea, and solves that grid for the highest-scoring "word."
 Your program should output the "word" that it found, and its score.
 Feel free to use any tools (books, internet, etc.) that you normally use in your day-to-day programming.
-Use these files as a starting point for your program.
+Use the files in this repository as a starting point for your program, but feel free to change or add to them in any way you see fit.

 ## A Two-Hour Tour